Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 2. Look directly into the ice maker cavity.
 The mold is the plastic tray with individual ice cube compartments.

-3. Carefully run your finger along the inside surfaces of the mold, feeling for any rough areas or cracks.
-Pay particular attention to the corners and seams where cracks are most likely to develop.
+3. Run your finger along the inside surfaces of the mold, feeling for any rough areas or cracks.
+Pay close attention to the corners and seams where cracks are most likely to develop.

 4. Shine a flashlight into the mold to get a better view of potential cracks.
-Hairline cracks may be difficult to see without good lighting.
+Hairline cracks may be hard to see without good lighting.

-5. If you find cracks, the ice maker assembly must be replaced.
-The mold is not sold separately; part number DA97-01953A is the complete ice maker assembly for RF28F5001SR models.
+5. If you discover cracks, the ice maker assembly must be replaced.
+The mold is not sold separately; part number DA97-01953A is for the complete ice maker assembly for RF28F5001SR models.

 6. Note the location of the crack.
-If water is leaking from a specific crack location, you can temporarily seal it with clear waterproof silicone caulk as a temporary fix while you order the replacement part.
+If water is leaking from a specific point, you can temporarily seal it with clear waterproof silicone caulk as a short-term fix while you order the replacement part.

 Understanding the Ice Maker Mold Heater Cycle